 Help Is Out There: How to Find the Best Therapist For Your Mental Health Needs

 In June 2016, a group of DC hospitals and healthcare providers surveyed to better understand the District’s top health concerns.
 The resulting report, the Community Health Needs Assessment, identified four significant healthcare challenges.
 Mental illness was among those four.
-In fact, “the prevention and treatment of psychological, emotional, and relational issues that lead to higher quality of life” was ranked as the number one priority.
+In fact, “the prevention and treatment of psychological, emotional, and relational issues that lead to a higher quality of life” was ranked as the number one priority.

 Survey participants expressed severe concerns about the state of mental health in the area, specifically citing the stigma associated with seeking mental and behavioral health services.
 As we’ve previously shared, stigma is just one of many reasons people are reluctant to reach out to a professional therapist for assistance.